Koredotcom/KnowledgeGraphGenerator/README.md

 ## Output details

-Output JSON file generated in the project root directory, i.e. under KnowledgeGraphGenerator directory<br> The output JSON file can be <b> directly imported to KnowledgeCollection in bot </b> as json format
+Output JSON file generated can be located under project root directory with name of file as `ao_output.json` <br>

+The output JSON file can be <b> directly imported to KnowledgeCollection in bot </b> as json format